mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 *The third room is different.
 No fire.
 Candles instead.
 Bookshelves lining walls.
 Maps of ancient ruins scattered on table.
 Occult symbols—not evil, just... old.*
 >
 {{descriptive
 *A man stands with his back to you, studying a map.
-He's in his 50s, wearing scholar's robes, grey hair tied back.
+He's in his 50s, wearing scholar's robes, gray hair tied back.
 When he turns, his eyes are intense—not mad, but focused with frightening clarity.*
 >
 {{descriptive
 *"You came."
 His voice is measured, educated.
 "Good.
 That means you're thinking.
 Dawnblade offered order through oppression.
 Valen offered chaos through democracy.
 I offer a third option: burn it all down and build something better."*